bmoren/p5.collide2D/README.md

 #### collideRectPoly()
 ##### collideRectPoly(x,y,width,height,vectorArray, [interiorCollision])
 Rect to Poly Collision in 2D.
 Takes a rect x,y,width,height and an array of [p5.Vector](http://p5js.org/reference/#/p5/createVector) points which contain the x,y positions of the polygon.
 This function works with x-sided polygons, and "collapsed" polygons where a single polygon shape overlaps itself.
-Takes an optional 6th 'true' boolean parameter which enables the collision detection if the circle is wholly inside the polygon.
+Takes an optional 6th 'true' boolean parameter which enables the collision detection if the rect is wholly inside the polygon.
 The interior detection is off by default to save evaluating all of the edges of the polygon a second time.
 Has a [debug mode](#collidedebug).

 ```javascript
 var hit = false;